 Guide for New Staff: There are a lot of things for a new staff member to get to know at Flinders, from how to get around the campus, to where to park and how to perform their workplace tasks.
 This page summarises all the information that new staff members will need in their first few months of employment, and acts as a guide and resource for new staff.

-If you are interested in visiting us on a short or long term basis, please contact Associate Professor Helen Askell-Williams (Associate Dean, Research).
+If you are interested in visiting us on a short or long term basis, please contact Associate Professor Helen Askell-Williams (Director, Flinders Educational Futures Research Institute).